tulir/mauimageserver/README.md

  * `client-name` - The client used to upload the image.
 As with the uploader, doesn't have to be exact.
  * `uploaded-after` - Only include images uploaded after this unix timestamp.
  * `uploaded-before` - Only include images uploaded before this unix timestamp.
+ * `auth-token` - Authentication token.
+Must be used with exact username in the `uploader` field.
+When used, hidden images will be returned.

 ## Responses
 Insert, Delete and Hide requests will respond with the same JSON template, which contains the following fields: